qbap/a7-ios7-downgrader/README.md

 `sudo ./semaphorin.sh <the version you downgraded to previously> --boot`

-For example, if you downgraded to iOS 7.1.2, you would use `sudo ./semaphorin.sh 7.1.2 --boot`.
+For example, if you downgraded to iOS 7.1.2, you would run `sudo ./semaphorin.sh 7.1.2 --boot`.

-It should boot to your requested iOS version normally and jailbroken.
+It should just boot to your requested iOS version normally.

 ## Setup.app bypass

-We will not be providing any support for any method of deleting `/Applications/Setup.app` with our script
+We will not be providing any support for any method of deleting `/Applications/Setup.app` with our script.

-This is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines
+This is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines.

-The script will downgrade your iOS version and jailbreak the downgraded OS very easily
+The script will downgrade your iOS version and jailbreak the downgraded OS very easily, but will not allow for bypassing **any** sort of Activation Lock.

-But in order to get to the Home Screen, you must first delete `/Applications/Setup.app`, which we will not be providing any support for.

 ## Troubleshooting